The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Type 1 - local-exec provisioner**

 -   The local-exec provisioner invokes a local executable after a resource is created.
--   Example: After EC2 instance is launched, fetch the `ip` and store it in file `server_ip.txt`
+-   Example: After the EC2 instance is launched, fetch the `ip` and store it in file `server_ip.txt`

 **Type 2 - remote-exec provisioner**